WaterGenie3/spawn-forcer/readme.md

 ## Rules

-### Starting Coordinate
+### Starting Coordinate Per Dimension

 #### `/spawnforcer fixedStart {true, false}`

 Force spawning to start at the coordinate specified by `startCoords`.
 If `startCoords` is not defined, it will default to (0,0,0).
+This rule takes precedence over `fixedInChunk` and `fixedBottomY`.
 Defaults to false.

 #### `/spawnforcer startCoords {x} {y} {z}`

 Sets the starting position for the spawn attempts to (x,y,z) when `fixedStart` is enabled.

+### Starting Coordinate Per Chunk

+#### `/spawnforcer fixedInChunk {true, false}`

+Force spawning to a fixed x and z chunk coordinate specified by `chunkStartX` and `chunkStartZ`.
+The `fixedStart` option takes precedence over this rule.
+Defaults to false.

+#### `/spawnforcer fixedBottomY {true, false}`

+Force spawning to sample from y value between `chunkBottomY` and heightmap + 1 instead of the world bottom to heightmap + 1.
+The `fixedStart` option takes precedence over this rule.
+Defaults to false.

+#### `/spawnforcer chunkStartX {x}`

+Sets the starting position to the specified chunk coordinate in the x axis when `fixedInChunk` is enabled.
+Defaults to 0.

+#### `/spawnforcer chunkStartZ {z}`

+Sets the starting position to the specified chunk coordinate in the z axis when `fixedInChunk` is enabled.
+Defaults to 0.

+#### `/spawnforcer chunkBottomY {y}`

+Sets the bottom y to the specified level instead of the world bottom when `fixedBottomY` is enabled.
+Defaults to 0.

+### Starting Coordinate

 #### `/spawnforcer startSpreadX {n}`

-Adds a random amount to the x coordinate of `startCoords`, the amount will be uniformly distributed between -n and n (inclusive).
+Adds a random amount to the x coordinate of the starting spawn position, the amount will be uniformly distributed between -n and n (inclusive).
+This option works with either `fixedStart` or `fixedInChunk`.
 Defaults to 0.

 #### `/spawnforcer startSpreadZ {n}`

-Adds a random amount to the z coordinate of `startCoords`, the amount will be uniformly distributed between -n and n (inclusive).
+Adds a random amount to the z coordinate of the starting spawn position, the amount will be uniformly distributed between -n and n (inclusive).
+This option works with either `fixedStart` or `fixedInChunk`.
 Defaults to 0.

 ### Pack Spawning Jumps